Randy Larsen: Talking About Leadership in Troubled Times

 • Department chair and professor of strategy at the National Defense University, 1998–2000

 Drawing on decades of executive leadership experience, Larsen has provided valuable lessons learned to millions of people via keynote speeches, radio programs and national television.
-A recent keynote, "Lessons Learned from A Good War," was top-billed in the August 2008 issue of Vital Speeches of the Day.
-This speech was based on the screenplay Larsen co-wrote and is now co-producing about the inspirational leadership that resulted in one of the greatest scientific and humanitarian achievements of all time.
+A keynote, "Lessons Learned from A Good War," was top-billed in the August 2008 issue of Vital Speeches of the Day.
+This speech was based on the screenplay Larsen wrote about the inspirational leadership that resulted in one of the greatest scientific and humanitarian achievements of all time—the eradication of smallpox.

 Key Lessons from A Good War: